 Within ten (10) days of filing an Assessment and Stabilization Marchman Act petition, a hearing must be held or a decision is made ex-parte by the court based solely on the contents of the filled assessment and stabilization petition itself....

-The process begins by filing a Petition and Request for Assessment and Stabilization.
 The Petition and Request for Assessment and Stabilization, as well as other forms, can be found in the DCF Marchman Act Handbook.
-Also, the clerk of the...
+Also, the clerk of the court in the county where the petitioner seeks to file typically has the...

 For almost all cases, the Petition and Request for Assessment and Stabilization is followed by the filing of a Services Petition.
 This is because the Petition and Request for Assessment and Stabilization is not enough to see long term results...